 Detection is a pillar of fraud prevention.

-Each of us should be familiar with our agency's specific channel for reporting suspected fraud and internal control weaknesses.
+If you sees something fraudulent, you must report it.
+Each of us must be familiar with our agency's specific channel(s) for reporting suspected fraud and internal control weaknesses.
 Employees must also report certain cases of suspected fraud to the Minnesota Office of the Legislative Auditor.
-State managers and supervisors should understand their agency’s reporting channels and be ready to assist if employees have something they wish to report.
-Any employee who reports a suspected violation in good faith is covered by the state’s Whistle-blower Act.
+State managers and supervisors must understand their agency’s reporting channels and be ready to assist if employees have something they wish to report.
+The state’s Whistle-blower Act protects any employees who report a suspected violation in good faith.
 Finally, check out the Fraud Reporting Resources page to find out how you can report suspected fraud.